microsoft/AccountGuard/Security/Web-App/waf-rate-limit-incoming-rule/README.md

 -   In Azure PowerShell Command prompt move to the location where template and parameter files are located using *CD* command

--   Run the given below command to create the Virtual machine.
+-   Run the given below command to deploy the template.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 New-AzResourceGroupDeployment -Name deploymentname -ResourceGroupName Resourcegroupname -TemplateFile template.json -TemplateParameterFile parameters.json